-All the non-experimental music you will ever deal with uses the same two landmarks: tonic and dominant, a.k.a.
+All the practical music you will ever deal with uses the same two landmarks: tonic and dominant, a.k.a.
 “Tony and Dominic”.
 Once you have the domino-tonic relation clear in the ear and named, you find yourself making better sense in both your improv on breaks, reading, chord recognition in unwritten ensemble work, and composition.
 You can get Tony and Dominic set firm and working for you.
+My complete sight-singing self-study course, Noshvil Theory/Hear on Sight is available now, spiral bound.

 Since 1996, Undertow Music has been a way to find local live music on the “living room circuit”, the newest Chautauqua.
 Don’t know if they are the first, but they have plenty of traveling musicians who bring live music to you, at hosting households across the country.